 ExpressVPN vs IPVanish: Which costs less?

 In terms of pricing, ExpressvPN isn't much more expensive.
-Like IPVanish, it offers three subscription plans: $12.95 per month, $59.95 every six months or $99.95 per year.
+Unlike IPVanish, it offers three subscription plans: $12.95 per month, $59.95 every six months or $99.95 per year (with an extra 3 months for free).
 Both providers offer 30-day money-back guarantees, so you have plenty of time to get a refund if you're not happy with your pick.

 ExpressVPN vs IPVanish: How's the security?